Rupert Sheldrake: Dogs That Know When Their Owners Are Coming Home (1999)

 Before the publication of Dogs That Know When Their Owners Are Coming Home, Sheldrake invited Richard Wiseman, Matthew Smith, and Julie Milton to conduct an independent experimental study with Jaytee.
 They concluded that their evidence did not support telepathy as an explanation for the dog's behaviour, and proposed possible alternative explanations for Sheldrake's conclusions, involving artefacts, bias resulting from experimental design, and post hoc analysis of unpublished data.
-The group observed that Sheldrake's observed patterns could easily arise if a dog were simply to do very little for a while, before visiting a window with increasing frequency the longer its owner was absent, and that such behaviour would make sense for a dog awaiting its owner's return.
-Under this behaviour, the final measurement period, ending with the owner's return, would always contain the most time spent at the window.
-Sheldrake argued that the actual data in his own and in Wiseman's tests did not bear this out, and that the dog went to wait at the window sooner when his owner was returning from a short absence, and later after a long absence, with no tendency for Jaytee to go to the window early in the way that he did for shorter absences.
+The group said that Sheldrake's observed patterns could easily arise if a dog were simply to do very little for a while before visiting a window with increasing frequency the longer its owner was absent.
+Such behaviour makes sense for a dog awaiting its owner's return, and the final measurement period, ending with the owner's return, would always contain the most time at the window.
+Sheldrake argued that the actual data in his own and in Wiseman's tests did not bear this out, and that Jaytee went to wait at the window sooner when his owner was returning from a short absence, and later after a long absence, with no tendency to go to the window early in the way he did for shorter absences.

 Reviewing the book, Susan Blackmore criticised Sheldrake for comparing the 12 tests of random duration—which were all less than an hour long—to the initial tests where the dog may have been responding to patterns in the owner's journeys.
-Blackmore interpreted the results of the randomised tests as starting with a period where the dog "settles down and does not bother to go to the window," and then showing that the longer the owner was away, the more the dog went to look.
+Blackmore interpreted the results of the randomised tests as starting with a period where the dog "settles down and does not bother to go to the window" and then showing that the longer the owner was away, the more the dog went to look.

 The Sense of Being Stared At (2003)

-Sheldrake's The Sense of Being Stared At explores telepathy, precognition, and the "psychic staring effect."
-It reported on an experiment Sheldrake conducted where blindfolded subjects guessed whether persons were staring at them or at another target.
+Sheldrake's The Sense of Being Stared At explores telepathy, precognition, and the "psychic staring effect".
+It describes an experiment Sheldrake conducted where blindfolded subjects guessed whether persons were staring at them or at another target.
 He reported subjects exhibiting a weak sense of being stared at, but no sense of not being stared at, and attributed the results to morphic resonance.
-He reported a hit rate of 53.1%, describing two subjects as "nearly always right, scoring way above chance levels."
+He reported a hit rate of 53.1%, describing two subjects as "nearly always right, scoring way above chance levels".

-Several independent experimenters were unable to find evidence beyond statistical randomness that people could tell they were being stared at, with some saying that there were design flaws in Sheldrake's experiments, such as using test sequences with "relatively few long runs and many alternations" instead of truly randomised patterns.
+Several independent experimenters were unable to find evidence beyond statistical randomness that people could tell they were being stared at, with some saying that Sheldrake's experiments had design flaws, such as using test sequences with "relatively few long runs and many alternations" instead of truly randomised patterns.
 In 2005, Michael Shermer expressed concern over confirmation bias and experimenter bias in the tests, and concluded that Sheldrake's claim was unfalsifiable.

-David Jay Brown, who conducted some of the experiments for Sheldrake, states that one of the subjects who was reported as having the highest hit rates was under the influence of the drug MDMA (Ecstasy) during the trials.
+David Jay Brown, who conducted some of the experiments for Sheldrake, said that one of the subjects who was reported to have the highest hit rates was under the influence of the drug MDMA (Ecstasy) during the trials.